Surprised astronomers find new type of star explosion - a micronova

 "Under the conditions in which this is triggered, this fusion is explosive, and the micronova occurs: a thermonuclear 'bomb' goes off," said astronomer and study co-author Paul Groot, who divides his time between Radboud University in the Netherlands and the University of Cape Town and South African Astronomical Observatory.

-The explosion is localized and does not destroy the white dwarf.
+The explosion is localised and does not destroy the white dwarf.
 In fact, the micronova cycle can repeat itself.

 "Only a very small percentage of the white dwarf participates in this explosion, roughly about one millionth of the surface area.
 Translated to the Earth this would be an area of about, say, the city of London," Groot added.